a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 				Browser - LB -	Node 2 - [Cache Data]
 								\			/
 									Node 3

+		5. Advantages
+			1. Intelligent routing is not required
+				1. Only one cache
+			2. Easy to scale out this cache
 2. Where do we need this dynamic data caching?
 	1. Services
 		1. If they fetch data from database